 The unique atmosphere

 Each nook of Fattoria Terranova was a sight to behold, and while the locale had the rustic feel of an authentic farm, it was nothing if not warm and inviting.
-Winding stone steps revealed outdoor terraces facing the Mediterranean and indoor dining areas were decorated with seasonal produce, plants, and vegetables grown right on the farm.
+Winding stone steps revealed outdoor terraces facing the Mediterranean and indoor dining areas were decorated with seasonal produce and plants grown right on the farm.
 The tomatoes, onions, lemons, and more hanging in bunches from the wood-beamed ceilings were so delightfully unexpected; my family and I had never seen anything like it.
 It was a visual feast that made the meal even more spectacular.

 The homegrown food